 - 1 large russet potato, grated

-- 2 Tablespoons butter
+- 2 Tablespoons vegetable oil

 - 2 large eggs

-- ¼ cup cheddar cheese
+- 1/4 cup cheddar cheese, optional

 - Salt/pepper to taste

 - Peel the potato and grate it using the largest holes in your grater.

-- Preheat oven to 400 degrees.
-Continue to cook the hash until it’s reached a nice golden brown color.
-Then, use a spoon to create two indentations for the eggs.
+- Once the hash is a nice golden brown, add the sausage back and use a spoon to create two indentations for the eggs.

 - Let it rest for a minute or two, then use a spatula to transfer to a serving plate.